Swell

 Takeaways

-• Tight timelines can be challenging but can also force us to focus on the essentials.
 In this case, I had only five weeks and a hard deadline.
 We had to prioritize features and make quick decisions.
-I learned that having a clear vision and goal from the beginning was crucial for keeping us on track.
+Having a clear vision and goal was crucial for keeping us on track.

 It wouldn’t be out of place to describe Lauren as a “unicorn”.
 Not only does she have the technical and design skills to implement, she has the analytical ability to improve conversion and process.
 Lauren also works cross-functionally with ease by being a fast, reliable and communicative team player.
 This combination of soft and hard skills made Lauren an incredibly valuable addition to the Dame team.